yutakahirano/fetch-with-streams/streaming-upload.md

    entire body (even after sending them), and we don't want to store the entire body.
  - Only 'cors' and 'same-origin' requests allow streaming upload.
-You can't use streaming upload with 'navigation' and 'no-cors' requests.
+You can't use streaming upload with 'navigate' and 'no-cors' requests.
  - Cross-origin requests with streaming upload always trigger CORS preflight.
  - This feature cannot be used with HTTP/1.x.
 If the server doesn't support HTTP/2 or HTTP/3, the request fails.
 This is for some compatibility concerns.